DAO Maker Price Hits $0.86 on Exchanges (DAO)

 - CareCoin (CARES) traded 2.2% lower against the dollar and now trades at $0.0809 or 0.00000297 BTC.

-DAO Maker’s launch date was February 9th, 2021.
+DAO Maker’s genesis date was February 9th, 2021.
 DAO Maker’s total supply is 274,810,687 tokens and its circulating supply is 167,102,000 tokens.
-The official website for DAO Maker is daomaker.com.
-The official message board for DAO Maker is medium.com/daomaker.
+DAO Maker’s official website is daomaker.com.
+DAO Maker’s official message board is medium.com/daomaker.
 DAO Maker’s official Twitter account is @daomaker and its Facebook page is accessible here.

 DAO Maker Token Trading

-It is usually not currently possible to buy alternative cryptocurrencies such as DAO Maker directly using U.S. dollars.
-Investors seeking to trade DAO Maker should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Gemini or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy DAO Maker using one of the aforementioned exchanges.
+It is usually not currently possible to purchase alternative cryptocurrencies such as DAO Maker directly using US dollars.
+Investors seeking to trade DAO Maker should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Coinbase or Gemini.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase DAO Maker using one of the aforementioned exchanges.

 Receive News & Updates for DAO Maker Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for DAO Maker and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.